devbisme/WireIt/README.md

 After clicking on the SwapIt button, the airwires attached to the two pads will be exchanged with the first pad becoming attached to the net of the second pad and vice-versa.
+Any routed traces to the swapped pads will remain as-is and will not be rerouted.

 ### The DumpIt Tool